Are Dental Implants Safe?

 - Oral health – Implant placement does not require modifying surrounding teeth as a bridge does.
 Also, implants stop bone deterioration and stimulate healthy bone tissue growth.

-Your dentist in Loganville, GA wants you to get the best results possible when it comes to your treatment.
+Your emergency dentist in Loganville, GA wants you to get the best results possible when it comes to your treatment.
 That’s why they will usually recommend dental implants over a bridge or simple dentures.

 But that leads to the question, can everyone use dental implants?

 Dental implants have been used safely and successfully for over 50 years with patients who are in generally good oral and overall health.

 There are a few conditions that could prevent the immediate use of implants, including: